 Roh has been open about his sympathies for Russia.

 His wife is a Russian fashion designer and he’s been pursuing business in Russia too.
-He’s rejected, however, speculations about a more extensive Russian involvement in his business ventures, such as those put forward by blogger Scott Stedman, who was the first to report same aspects of Roh’s background.
+He’s rejected, however, speculations about a more extensive Russian involvement in his business ventures, such as those put forward by blogger Scott Stedman, who was the first to report some aspects of Roh’s background.

 Between December 2011 and October 2016, Roh’s company, R&B Secretarial Services acted as a company secretary, meaning legal representative, to Helena Investments, a UK investment company that, at some point, became the owner of small Russian oil investor Finrusinvest.